-On March 18, 2013, we announced that our Board of Directors had authorized a share repurchase program (the 2013 Share Repurchase Program) pursuant to which the Company may repurchase up to \$150 million of the Company's common stock.
-The repurchases may be made from time to time in the open market, in privately negotiated transactions or otherwise, at prices that the Company deems appropriate and subject to market conditions, applicable law and other factors deemed relevant in the Company's sole discretion.
-The 2013 Share Repurchase Program does not have an expiration date and may be suspended or discontinued at any time.
-During the 26 weeks ended August 3, 2013, we purchased 500,500 shares of common stock for \$37.3 million at an average price of \$74.58.
-There were no repurchases during the 26 weeks ended August 2, 2014.
+On March 18, 2013, we announced that our Board of Directors had authorized a share repurchase program (the 2013 Share Repurchase Program) pursuant to which the Company could repurchase up to \$150 million of the Company's common stock.
+Repurchases pursuant to the 2013 Share Repurchase Program were made from time to time in the open market, in privately negotiated transactions or otherwise, at prices the Company deemed appropriate and subject to market conditions, applicable law and other factors deemed relevant in the Company's sole discretion.
+The 2013 Share Repurchase Program did not have an expiration date, but provided for suspension or discontinuation at any time.

 On September 11, 2014, we announced that our Board of Directors authorized a new share repurchase program (the 2014 Share Repurchase Program) pursuant to which the Company may repurchase up to \$300 million of the Company's common stock.
 The 2014 Share Repurchase Program authorization revokes the previously authorized but unused amounts of \$112.7 million from the 2013 Share Repurchase Program.
-The Company's intention is to repurchase shares to offset equity dilution and to repurchase shares based on market conditions to return excess cash to shareholders.
 The 2014 Share Repurchase Program does not have an expiration date and may be suspended or discontinued at any time.